Workplace Accommodations for Employees

 - Government officials investigating compliance with the ADA and/or other federal and state laws prohibiting discrimination on the basis of disability may be provided relevant information upon request.

-If you are a WSU employee who needs a modification in order to meet the requirements of your job, please work with your supervisor following the below steps to determine if there is an effective reasonable accommodation(s).
+If you are a WSU employee who needs a modification in order to meet the requirements of your job, please discuss your situation and possible solutions with your supervisor and then follow the below steps.

-If you have questions about completing the form and/or requesting an accommodation, you may contact your Human Resources Business Partner (HRBP) for assistance.
+- If you need assistance filling out the ER form, need help with requesting an accommodation, or have any questions, you may contact your Human Resources Business Partner (HRBP) for assistance.
 To confirm the HRBP for your department or area, please refer to the list of HRBP contacts.

 Resources for Frequently Asked Questions